Barkha/apache-pinot-workshops/GettingStartedBatch/README.md

 At this point, you should be running the bash shell in the docker container.
 Take a moment to look at the contents of the container by listing the contents and looking around.

 #### 1.3 Start Apache Pinot Cluster
 In this section, we will start the Pinot cluster.
 For our purposes, we will run all four components that are essential to run a Pinot cluster in one docker container.
-Typically, this is not the case.
+We are only doing this for learning purposes, usually each component would run in its own container.

 A typical Pinot cluster consists of the following components: